rubypinkromance/rubypinkromance.com/src/shorts/one-wild-night/3-kara.md

 number: 3
 ---

 Kara stepped into the hall and shut the bedroom door behind her.
 For a moment, she paused, feeling giddy.
 Then she realized she was holding her shorts, not wearing them.
-She hustled to the bathroom before anyone came along and she had to answer awkward questions like, “Why are your underwear soaking wet,” or, “Is that cum on your face?”
+She hustled to the bathroom before anyone came along, and she had to answer awkward questions like, “Why are your underwear soaking wet,” or, “Is that cum on your face?”

 As the door swung shut behind her, she walked to the counter and tried to catch her breath.
 Wow!
 She’d never done _anything_ like that before.
 One minute she was secretly touching herself as Lucia and Carlos fucked, and then…

-She bit her lip as a blur of sexually-charge memories played in her mind’s eye.
+She bit her lip as a blur of sexually charged memories played in her mind’s eye.
 Lucia calling her out, and eagerly offering to show her how wet she was.
 The sight of her teammate’s pussy as she straddled her face.
 Lucia asking her to lick her clit.
 Carlos’ cock in her throat.
 Lucia’s fingers in her pussy.
 Cumming so hard she thought she would pass out.
 Carlos’ hot cum falling on her face.
 Kissing Lucia.

 Studying her reflection in the mirror, the girl who looked back was flushed and grinning.
 Kara thought she looked hot.
 Her hair was disheveled.
 Her eyes had been watering from gagging on cock.
 There was cum splashed across her cheek.
 She looked like someone who knew what she wanted.
 Someone who wasn’t afraid to say “yes.”

-…Also like someone whose underwear was increasingly uncomfortable.
+Also like someone whose underwear was increasingly uncomfortable.

 Quickly, she rinsed her face off and walked into one of the toilet stalls.
 She slipped off her sopping panties and cleaned herself up a bit.
 Her lips were puffy and slick, and her clit was very sensitive.
 She was about to step into her sleep shorts when she noticed a quiet, repetitive, oddly familiar sound.